 Should You Watermark Photos?

-How To Add A Watermark
+Adding A Watermark

-If you do decide to use a watermark, there are several simple ways to add one.
-You can simply add text to your image, such as ‘Copyright FooPlugins 2018’.
-Any photo editor will enable you to do this.
-It’s advisable to keep the text small, but legible, and place it vertically on the side of your image.
+One of the easiest ways to do this is to add watermark text to your image, such as ‘Copyright FooPlugins 2018’.
+You can use any photo editor to achieve this.
+It is advisable to keep the text small, but legible, and place it vertically on the side of your image.

 If you don’t want to use a watermark, but still want to keep track of whether your images are being used without your permission, there are ways to do this.
-You can use one of these software solutions, or simply add your image to Google Image and search for it.
+You can use one of these software solutions, or add your image to Google Image and search for it.

 Tips For Using a Watermark